FraMecca/kpd/man.md

 `-a, --add`

 	Add a song from the search results to the playlist.
 Can also read input from pipes.
+Doesn't accept arguments.

 `--clear`